 - N- P Even after traumatic amputation of his left leg, Private James Orr continued to provide first aid to the wounded at the cost of his life.

-- Q-S After treating an enemy Soldier, and although unarmed, Private First Class Miguel Ramirez entered an enemy dugout and convinced the occupants to surrender.
+- Q-S Includes First Lieutenant Mary Roberts and Second Lieutenants Elaine Roe and Rita Virginia Rourke who were three of four Army Nurses to earn the Silver Star during WWII.
+These were the first Silver Stars awarded to women in the Army during WW II.
+After treating an enemy Soldier, and although unarmed, Private First Class Miguel Ramirez entered an enemy dugout and convinced the occupants to surrender.
+Captain Mitchell Sack was a Dental Officer.

 - T-V Technician Fifth Grade Karl Taylor rushed to the aid of two Soldiers he thought had been wounded by shell fire.
 It turned out they were in a mine field.
 He administered first aid and carried one man to safety, returned and rescued the second.